Xyce/Xyce/INSTALL.md

 - All the required [prerequisites](#prerequisites) are found in your default paths
 - Trilinos is installed in the `Trilinos_ROOT` directory
 - Xyce will be installed in the `CMAKE_INSTALL_PREFIX` directory
-- The MPI compilers provided to `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER`  is the __same__ one used to build Trilinos.
+- The MPI compilers provided to `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER`  are the __same__ ones used to build Trilinos.

 You may need to use a full path to the MPI compilers if they cannot be located in your default paths.
-Also, if a required prerequiste is not found in your default path, like flex or bison, then you can specify the location of those executables (see above).
+Also, if a required prerequisite is not found in your default path, like flex or bison, then you must specify the location of those executables (see above).

 As with the serial build,
 once the configuration step is done, run the